-- Use a configured “Site Url” value for all links on the site, rather than relative links, meaning menu links will try to use the live URL rather than the preview URL, thus showing you the live site rather than the development site when you’re navigating around
+- Use a configured “Site URL” value for all links on the site, rather than relative links, meaning menu links (and sometimes even the homepage) will try to use the live URL rather than the preview URL, thus showing you the live site rather than the development site like you wanted

-Similar issues may occur with other content management systems, so be sure to keep an eye on this type of behaviour when using a preview URL!
-Using a HOSTS file override will avoid both of these issues.
+Similar issues may occur with other content management systems, so be sure to keep an eye on this type of behaviour when using a preview URL.

 Option 2: Use a Subdomain (Intermediate)

 If your reason for wanting to not make your site live yet is because you’re planning on developing a new site first, this option is a good one for you.

 - In Plesk, choose the option to Add a Subdomain and call it something like ‘dev’, or ‘new’, or ‘preview’.